kaftanenko/calc-table-based-data-provider/README.md

 ### Sample Data

-Further examples demonstrate source calc table data represantation of personal data consisting of two data records and will be read through the framework as the following data sets (here representing in the JSON-Notation):
+Further examples demonstrate source Calc table data representation of personal data consisting of two data records and will be read through the framework as the following data sets (here represented in the JSON-Notation):

 ```json
 [